Naloxone without a prescription

 The plain-English version of the relevant section of the

-- Pharmacists and interns and externs under pharmacist supervision are authorized to dispense naloxone either (1) with to a prescription by a licensed practitioner; or (2) through the standing order of “Dr. Brenda Fitzgerald, Commissioner of DPH.”
+- Pharmacists and interns and externs under pharmacist supervision are authorized to dispense naloxone either (1) with to a prescription by a licensed practitioner; or (2) through the standing order of “Dr. J. Patrick O’Neal, Commissioner of Public Health.”

-- You must keep a copy of the standing order of Dr. Fitzgerald.
+- You must keep a copy of the standing order of Dr. O’Neal.

 - You must keep a record of each prescription of naloxone you issue through that standing order, including the name of each purchaser, his or her date of birth, address, city, state, and ZIP Code.
 (Electronically is fine.)